This page provides links to grant directories in Australia and the USA, and relevant resources for writers seeking funding.

 Nationally, The Australia Council for the Arts is the Australian Government’s arts funding body.
 It awards grants in 20 literary categories.
-Spend the time to get acquainted with what’s available for writers at every stage of their career.
-Here is the literature grants search page.
+Spend the time on the Literature main page to get acquainted with what’s available for writers at every stage of their career.
+Here is their literature grants search page.

 Copyright Agency Limited (CAL) makes grants a few times each year from its Cultural Fund, whose coffers are filled with 1% of CAL’s annual revenue.

 Philanthropy Australia is the Australian equivalent of the US Foundation Center (below).
 While it states that private grants to individuals are very limited in Australia, it nevertheless provides this excellent list of places to look for a small pot of gold.

 Grants for US writers:

 The Foundation Center is one of the world’s leading information sources about grants.
 It has a fabulous online directory that is free to access if you happen to live in New York and can visit the Center’s headquarters on 5th Avenue.
 Visiting via the internet, individuals can pay a small fee (around $10) for one month’s searching of the comprehensive Foundation Grants to Individuals Online Directory.

 The Poets & Writers web-resource Top Ten Topics for Writers has a bounty of practical advice covering topics ranging from copyright and getting an agent, to publishing and promoting your book, as well as exhaustive lists of writers conferences, creative writing contests, MFA programs and literary journals.

 The New York Foundation for the Arts hosts NYFA Source, a comprehensive directory for awards, services and publications for artists of all kinds.
 Those looking for funding opportunities should search under awards.